-2.2.31 The Issuer and the Joint Book Runners may engage in transactions adversely affecting the interests of the Bondholders.
+2.2.30 The Issuer and the Joint Book Runners may engage in transactions adversely affecting the interests of the Bondholders.

 The Joint Book runners may have conflicts of interests which could have an adverse effect on the interests of the Bondholders.
 Potential investors should be aware that the Group is involved in a general business relationship or/and in specific transactions with the Joint Book runners and that they might have conflicts of interests which could have an adverse effect to the interests of the Bondholders.
-Potential investors should be aware that the Belfius Bank has granted a corporate line to the Issuer with a shorter maturity than the Bonds.
+Potential investors should be aware that Belfius Bank SA/NV and ING NV have both granted a corporate line to the Issuer with a shorter maturity than the Bonds.
 Potential investors should also be aware that the Joint Book runners may hold from time to time debt securities or/and other financial instruments of the Issuer.